 When news broke on Nov.
-14 that Jordan Peele's smash hit Get Out will compete in the Golden Globe Awards in the "Musical or Comedy" category, fan reactions were intense.
+14 that Jordan Peele's smash hit Get Out would compete in the Golden Globe Awards in the "Musical or Comedy" category, fan reactions were intense.
 Critics of the choice focused on the movie's horror elements and focus on systematic racism as reasons it doesn't fit within the "comedy" genre.
 Even "Lil Rel" Howery, who played TSA agent Rod Williams in the film, tweeted his confusion about the film's categorical placement.

 But if I can be honest this is weird to me...
 Their is nothing funny about racism...
 Was it that unrealistic lol https://t.co/5xSXBmatfP

 — Lil Rel Howery (@LilRel4) November 14, 2017